alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 $ git commit -m "Add .gitattributes file to store PNG images in Git LFS"
 ```

+And that's all it took to set up scheduled screenshots.
-If you want to see the code in a repo, or see the new collection of screenshots, the GitHub repo is [alexwlchan/scheduled-screenshots].
+If you want to see the code in a repo, or see the growing collection of screenshots, the GitHub repo is [alexwlchan/scheduled-screenshots].

 [Playwright]: https://playwright.dev/
 [GitHub Actions]: https://github.com/features/actions